 Tax deferred growth is another pro despite the precautions mentioned above because taxes not paid now can theoretically be invested in other opportunities such real estate or permanent life insurance for infinite banking.

 Long term care planning is offered as an additional benefit or long term care rider to many annuity contracts.
 This is important because long term care insurance planning is a critical part of asset protection and wealth preservation.

 Most states afford some level of asset protection for the cash value in annuity contracts and with states like Texas and Florida offering the highest level of protection.

 Restrictions on liquidity due to early withdrawal penalties for deferred annuities prior to the ASD are a significant drawback for those who want available capital for investments.
-In this situation, using a life insurance policy for wealth building and adopting an infinite banking strategy with life insurance may be a preferred option.

 Tax ramifications, (the LIFO rules) for early withdrawals and the lack of step up in basis at death are two important drawbacks to consider.

 In addition to tax consequences, most insurance companies have surrender charges for early account withdrawals as a way to protect themselves against early withdrawal of premiums prior to the ASD.
 It is therefore important to understand your annuity contract surrender charges.

 The most important aspect of considering annuities is thorough due diligence and making sure you understand all aspects of the contract.

 Stay tuned for an in depth look at the topics touched on above and as always, reach out if you’re ready to learn more about what options are available to you.